Duality between coalescence times and exit points in last-passage percolation models

 and

-Based on the variational representation \eqref{argvar} of exit points, we conjecture that the exit-point process $\cal Z_n$ converges to $\cal U$, after rescaling space by $2^{5/3}n^{2/3}$.
-Therefore, by duality \eqref{dualfor}, if this conjecture is true, one gets the existence of the limit coalescence time,
+Based on the variational representation \eqref{argvar} of exit points, we conjecture that the exit-point counting process $\cal Z_n$, rescaled by $2^{5/3}n^{2/3}$, converges to $\cal U$.
+By duality \eqref{dualfor}, if this conjecture is true, one gets the existence of the limiting distributuion,